 What we work on

-Residential mortgage broking on the AFG panel.
+Residential mortgage broking on the Connective panel.
 The work I take on is whatever I can put real attention on — that means most files cluster around self-employed structures, investors, and PAYG borrowers whose income or liabilities sit outside the bank-calculator template.
 Below is a quick look at each.

 First home buyer